tomtsui88/tomcat-interview/README.md

 You will need to complete the following steps:

 a.
 Complete the Dockerfile that does the following:
-   1. Move the sample.war to the default CATALINA_BASE/webapps directory
+   1. Move the sample.war to the default deployment (i.e./usr/local/tomcat/webapps) directory
    2. Expose the default Apache Tomcat server 8080 port
    3. Launch the Tomcat server by executing catalina.sh